Heru Hartanto Subolo

-Heru Hartanto Subolo (born 27 September 1966) is an Indonesian diplomat who is currently serving as director general for information and public diplomacy in the foreign ministry since 2025.
-Prior to his appointment, he was the foreign minister's senior advisor for socio-cultural affairs and diaspora empowerment from 2024 to 2025, and ambassador to Bangladesh from 2021 to 2024.
+Heru Hartanto Subolo (born 27 September 1966) is an Indonesian career diplomat who is currently serving as Director General for Information and Public Diplomacy in the Foreign Ministry since 2025.
+Prior to his appointment, he was the foreign minister's Senior Advisor for socio-cultural affairs and diaspora empowerment from 2024 to 2025, and Ambassador to Bangladesh and Nepal from 2021 to 2024.

 Early life education

-Born in Pucangsawit, Surakarta, on 27 September 1966, Subolo began studying international relations at the Padjadjaran University in 1985, where he earned his bachelor's degree in 1990.
-He furthered his education with a master of arts in International Development Studies from the Norman Paterson School of International Affairs at Carleton University in Ottawa, Canada, where he studied from 1994 to 1996.
+Born in Pucangsawit, Surakarta, on 27 September, Subolo began studying international relations at the Padjadjaran University in 1985, where he earned his bachelor's degree in 1990.
+He furthered his education with a Master of Arts in International Development Studies from the Norman Paterson School of International Affairs at Carleton University in Ottawa, Canada, where he studied from 1994 to 1996.
 He also attended the Diplomatic Academy at the Clingendale Institute in The Hague.